statsig-io/docs/docs/compliance/user_data_deletion_requests.md

 Data deletion requests take the following parameters:
 - `unit_type`: The unit type that corresponds to the IDs that you would like to deleted.
 This could be userID, stableID, or some custom ID that you have set up
-- `ids`: A list of strings, that are the IDs you would like to delete data for
+- `ids`: A comman separated list containing the IDs you would like to delete data for
+- `delimiter` (optional): In the case that your IDs contain commas, you can use a different delimiter to separate the IDs, and pass that delimiter here
 - `request_id` (optional): If you store a request ID on your side that you would like us to use, you can pass it in, and it will be used to track the request.
 If left unset, we will provide an ID for you to use in the response.
 Note that it must be a unique ID if you are supplying your own, otherwise the request will fail with a 400 code.

 ```bash